bluemelodia/Lists/README.md

 - updateOn: "submit" does not work consistently with all input forms. dateAndTimeValidator runs in-between submits (ex. user updates the Add Meeting datepicker field, and the error will update in real time, instead of on the next submit).

 ## TODO

-- Ensure that all fields are propagating edits correctly (birthdays/settings).
-- Test in mobile.
 - Make sure that cron jobs are scheduled for multiple users.

-- Buttons and focus are blue on Mobile Safari
-- top and bottom of screen are blocked (header is gone) - there needs to be a better solution than moving the header out of the flex hierarchy
-- add task button styling's gone

 ## Credit